corda/corda/docs/source/upgrade-notes.rst

                         JoinColumn(name = "transaction_id", referencedColumnName = "transaction_id")))
                 override var participants: MutableSet<AbstractParty>? = null,

+AMQP
+^^^^

+Whilst the enablement of AMQP is a transparent change, as noted in the :doc:`serialization` documentation the way classes, and states in particular, should be written to work with this new library may require some alteration to your current implementation.

   * With AMQP enabled Java classes must be compiled with the -parameter flag.

     * If they aren't, then the error message will complain about ``arg<N>`` being an unknown parameter.
     * If recompilation is not viable, a custom serializer can be written as per :doc:`cordapp-custom-serializers`
     * It is important to bear in mind that with AMQP there must be an implicit mapping between constructor parameters and properties you wish included in the serialized form of a class.

       * See :doc:`serialization` for more information

+  * Error messages of the form

+    ``Constructor parameter - "<some parameter of a constructor>" - doesn't refer to a property of "class <some.class.being.serialized>"``

+    Indicate that a class, in the above example ``some.class.being.serialized``, has a parameter on its primary constructor that doesn't correlate to a property of the class.
+This is a problem because the Corda AMQP serialization library uses a classes constructor (default, primary, or annotated) as the means by which instances of the serialized form are reconstituted.

+    See the section "Mismatched Class Properties / Constructor Parameters" in the :doc:`serialization` documentation

 Configuration
 ^^^^^^^^^^^^^